LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

     just get the default initialization, ``null`` for an object or 0 for a number.

 There is a related strange compiler error.
+This is not likely to happen frequently, but thinking through its logic (or illogic) could be helpful in understanding local and instance variables:
 Generally when you get a compiler error, the error is at or *before* the location the error is referenced, but with local variables covering instance variables, the real cause can come later in the text of the method.
 Below, when you first